flyinggrizzly/mobile-suits-in-the-black/content/soldiers/playbooks/ace.md

 ---
-title: Ace
+title: the Ace
 type: playbook
-playbookDescription: A commander, who specializes in leading and supporting their team.
-reasonToPlay: play as an experienced commander or leader, like Bright Noa, or Shiro Amada from _08 MS Team_.
+playbookDescription: |
+  A pilot whose abilities verge on the supernatural or impossible, a pilot who thrills to meet a worthy opponent and possibly has more kinship with them than with command.
+reasonToPlay: |
+  play the fastest hardest motherf***er on the field, like Char from _Gundam_, Maverick from _Top Gun_, or Asuka Langley Soryu from _Evangelion_.
 startingActionDots:
 - action: command
   dots: 1